rain-on/pantheon/docs/Reference/JSON-RPC-API-Methods.md

 * `currentBlock` : *quantity* - Index of the latest block (also known as the best block) for the current node.
 This is the same index that [eth_blockNumber](#eth_blocknumber) returns.

-* `highestBlock`: *quantity* - Index of the highest known block in the peer network (that is, the highest block so far discovered among peer nodes).
+* `highestBlock`: *quantity* - Index of the highest known block in the peer multicaster (that is, the highest block so far discovered among peer nodes).
 This is the same value as `currentBlock` if the current node has no peers.

 !!! example
     ```bash tab="curl HTTP request"